 The core program is designed to provide the tools for advanced work in economics.
 It consists of courses in microeconomics (ECON 500, 501, and 508), macroeconomics (ECON 502, 503 and 509), and econometrics (ECON 580, 581, and 582).
-These courses may be repeated one time to bring a deficient grade up to the required level.
+These courses may be repeated only one time to bring a deficient grade up to the required level; failure to pass a core course at the second attempt will result in removal from the PhD program.
 Minimum required grades for microeconomics and macroeconomics core courses are 2.7.
 For the econometrics core courses, each grade must be at least 2.7, but an average of 3.0 is required for the sequence.
-Core courses may be repeated one time to bring a deficient grade up to the required level.
 The Graduate School requires a minimum cumulative GPA of 3.0.